Tired of spending too much money? I’m going to show you how to spend less money this year than you did last year. Buckle up.

 - Track the number of stores you enter in a week, and then cut that by half

-- Use a gift-card allowance system for yourself
+- Use a gift-card allowance system to buy things for yourself

 - Stop the snowball spending effect by limiting the number of “extras” off your list that you’re allowed to put into your cart (like, 2)